polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 WASM_BUILD_TOOLCHAIN=nightly-<yyyy-MM-dd> cargo build --release
 ```

-Note that this only builds _the runtime_ with the specified nightly.
+> Note that this only builds _the runtime_ with the specified nightly.
 The rest of project will be
-compiled with the default toolchain, i.e. the latest installed stable toolchain.
+> compiled with **your default toolchain**, i.e. the latest installed stable toolchain.

 #### Latest Nightly for Substrate `master`